 This application note describes practical guidelines and testing procedures for demonstrating compliance of devices transmitting at frequencies between 6 - 10 GHz.
-They are consistent with the interim procedures introduced by the Federal Communications Commission (FCC) during the Telecommunications Certification Body (TCB) workshop in October 2020.
+They are consistent with the interim procedures introduced by the Federal Communications Commission (FCC) during the Telecommunications Certification Body (TCB) workshop in October 2020 and last updated in October 2022.